Freddie Mac Enhanced Relief Refinance (FMERR) 2019 guidelines, rates, and benefits

 - 2-4 unit: 75.01%

 Keep in mind that these are LTV minimums, not maximum.
-There is no LTV max unless you are getting a new adjustable-rate loan such as a 5/1 ARM or 7/1 ARM.
-In this case, maximum LTV on the new loan is 105%.
+There is no max LTV if you have a fixed-rate mortgage now.

 This program is truly unique: you have to have very little equity to qualify.